Skip to content

 How to Start a Charter Airline: The novels of Susan Haley, formerly of Tulita, NWT

-It’s refreshing to read a novel set in the North that doesn’t use emphasize the “remoteness” or “harsh winters,” but rather the warmth to be found there.
+It’s refreshing to read a novel set in the North that doesn’t emphasize the “remoteness” or “harsh winters,” but rather the warmth to be found there.

-saraminogue fiction Leave a comment 1st Aug 20221st Aug 2022 5 Minutes
+saraminogue fiction Leave a comment 1st Aug 20226th Jun 2024 5 Minutes

 Arctic Smoke: A weird punk mystery of a book I barely scraped through